Name: Kittens in Traumatic Testing Ends Now (KITTEN) Act

 to benefit human health.”

-horrific research using cats that surfaced this year.
-It will also set a
+option of using cats for research in the future.
+It will also set a precedent

-precedent in amending the AWA to prohibit the use of a specific animal for
+in amending the AWA to prohibit the use of a specific animal for research.

 Call to Actions: